bloomberg/lucene-solr/solr/contrib/ltr/example/README.md

 ipod|6H500F0|0.0|HUMAN_JUDGEMENT
 ```
 The columns in the example represent:

     1. the user query;

     2. a unique id for a document in the response;

     3. the a score representing the relevance of that document (not necessarily between zero and one);

     4. the source, i.e., if the training record was produced by using interaction data (`CLICK_LOGS`) or by human judgements (`HUMAN_JUDGEMENT`).

 ## How to produce training data

-There are 2 primary ways you might collect data for use with your machine learning algorithm:
+You might collect data for use with your machine learning algorithm relying on:

   * **Users Interactions**: given a specific query, it is possible to log all the users interactions (e.g., clicks, shares on social networks, send by email etc), and then use them as proxies for relevance;
   * **Human Judgments**: A training dataset is produced by explitely asking some judges to evaluate the relavance of a document given the query.